-Recently on a quest to find a new and unusual activity that he would get excited about, I did a search on escape rooms, thinking that he might enjoy the challenge of using his noggin.
-I came across 5 Wits in Albany and read that it’s less of an escape room and more of an immersive experience.
-It seemed like the best of all worlds: high-tech video game appeal combined with the kid getting off his keister.
+Recently on a quest to find a new and unusual activity that he would get excited about (and get him off his keister), I came across 5 Wits in Albany — an immersive, thinking adventure experience with cinema-level special effects.
 His birthday was the perfect excuse for giving it a try.More

 open at the ’62 Center for Theatre and Dance, audience members waiting to see The Last Days of Judas Iscariot are